3xpl01tc0d3r/ProcessInjection/README.md

                 2 = DLL Injection
                 3 = Process Hollowing
                 4 = APC Queue Injection
-/f              Specify the format of the shellcode
+/f              Specify the format of the shellcode.
                 base64
                 hex
                 c
                 raw
-/pid            Specify the process id
+/pid            Specify the process id.
-/parentproc     Specify the parent process name
+/parentproc     Specify the parent process name.
-/path           Specify the path of the file that contains the shellcode /ppath          Specify the path of the executable that will be spawned (Mandatory while using /parentproc argument) /url            Specify the url where the shellcode is hosted /enc            Specify the encryption type (aes or xor) in which the shellcode is encrypted /key            Specify the key that will be used to decrypt the shellcode.
+/path           Specify the path of the file that contains the shellcode.
+/ppath          Specify the path of the executable that will be spawned (Mandatory while using /parentproc argument).
+/url            Specify the url where the shellcode is hosted.
+/enc            Specify the encryption type (aes or xor) in which the shellcode is encrypted.
+/key            Specify the key that will be used to decrypt the shellcode.
+/sc             Specify the shellcode directly in base64 or hex format.
+Note: To pass large shellcode please leverage reflection to run the program.
 /help           Show help
 ```